All posts by weblio PH

 Part E_17 Reading

-Did you understand the situation and facts of the health issues?
+Did you understand the situation and facts about affordable and clean energy?

 If you have any questions, please ask me.